-As a result, it has been named the world’s first ‘Green Destination’ by the Netherlands based NGO, Green Destinations.
+Europe’s secret is getting out.
+Slovenia is becoming recognised as an influential player on the world’s sustainable tourism stage.
+Never mind the fact that it’s an adventure playground that’s only recently starting to come onto the map.
+As a result of Slovenia’s work in sustainable tourism, the country has been named the world’s first ‘Green Destination’ by the Netherlands based NGO, Green Destinations.
 Slovenia is helped by its improving infrastructure, the breathtaking national park, a world class mountain range, astonishing karst cave systems and the competitive price tag.

 2. Triglav National Park

 The park’s canyons, Grmecica or Jereka, are two natural playgrounds in the park’s heart.
+There is plenty of opportunity for canyoning!
 The downhill tracks found in the ski-town of Kranjska Gora has earnt the Julian Alps a position of respect amongst mountain bikers.

 In this cave system, you’ll also find remains of the mysterious and now extinct Cave Bear.
 New archaeological artefacts are also to be found, suggesting that our ancient ancestors used the caves as a hiding place.
 This curious, underground world has a rich history that shouldn’t be missed.

 Situated on the Southern foot of the Karawanks mountain range, Bled draws visitors worldwide, and for good reason.
 Lake Bled itself is a huge attraction and has a picturesque church sitting on island in its centre.
 You have probably seen a picture of it on Instagram… Before the church on the island in the middle of Lake Bled, an ancient temple devoted to Ziva, the Slavic goddess of fertility, stood there.
 A local Bled tradition is for a husband to carry his wife up the steps on the day of their wedding.